-Nearly a decade before she starred in Walt Disney’s adaptation of Mary Poppins or brought Maria Von Trapp and The Sound of Music to the big screen, actress Julie Andrews was capturing the hearts of America in the one-two punch of the Broadway hits, The Boy Friend and, especially, My Fair Lady.
+Nearly a decade before she starred in Walt Disney’s adaptation of Mary Poppins or brought Maria Von Trapp and The Sound of Music to the big screen — and long before she desperately tried to change her image — actress Julie Andrews was capturing the hearts of America in the one-two punch of the Broadway hits, The Boy Friend and, especially, My Fair Lady.
 Some people would be pleased to have that kind of success somewhere in their career, but that’s how hers began.
 And, 70 years later, she’s still going strong.

 Julie was born on October 1, 1935, and her eventual road to show business seems to have been inevitable.
 In 1960, The Tribune of Indiana offered up this description of her background: “Julie Elizabeth Andrews made her stage debut at the age of three in a children’s pageant in which she played the timid member of a trio, ‘Winken, Blinken and Nod.’
 Julie’s parents, a musical variety team, enrolled their daughter in the act at about the age of 12.
 Her stepfather introduced her to Val Parnell, the impresario of London’s famed Palladium, who auditioned her on the spot for the production of Starlight Roof.
 Parnell signed her immediately, and when Julie performed, at the age of 12, an aria from Mignon on opening night, she stopped the show.”